jerishey/Math/Linear Algebra/README.md

 - We can see that the matrix R has 3 rows and 3 columns.
 So, the order of the matrix R is written as "3 × 3."
 ```
 </i>
+---

-#### `Type of Matrices Based on Order of Matrix`
+### **`Type of Matrices Based on Order of Matrix`**

 The order of a matrix indicates its dimension and also defines the various types of matrices.
 The following are some different matrices that are classified based on the order of a matrix.

 ---

 `1.
-Singleton Matrix :` A singleton matrix is defined as a matrix that has only one element, i.e., it has only one row and one column.
+Singleton Matrix :`
+A singleton matrix is defined as a matrix that has only one element, i.e., it has only one row and one column.
 So, the order of a singleton matrix is "1 × 1"
 - Matrix given below is a singleton matrix.

         A = [ 23 ]

 ---

 `2.
-Row Matrix :` A row matrix is defined as a matrix that has only one row.
+Row Matrix :`
+A row matrix is defined as a matrix that has only one row.
 A matrix "A = [aij]" is said to be a row matrix if the order of the matrix is "1 × n"
 - Matrix given below is a row matrix of order "1 × 3"

         B = [ -1 0 1 ]

 ---

 `3.
-Column Matrix :` A column matrix is defined as a matrix that has only one column.
+Column Matrix :`
+A column matrix is defined as a matrix that has only one column.
 The matrix "A = [aij]" is said to be a column matrix if the order of the matrix is "m × 1"
 - Matrix given below is a row matrix of order "4 × 1"

             | p |